oneapi-src/oneDNN/doc/primitives/binary.md

    be overwritten.
 In-place mode requires the \dst and source 0 data types to be the same.
 Different data types will unavoidably lead to correctness issues.

+ * For the binary select operation, broadcast semantics are not supported for the third conditional input tensor.
+For this case, the dimensions and layout of the conditional input tensor must match that of the source 0 tensor.

 ### Post-Ops and Attributes

 The following attributes are supported: